Useful sites for Chinese religion are

 For the anthropology of religion in China, you can’t beat the oeuvre of Adam Yuet Chau: http://www.ames.cam.ac.uk/directory/chauayuetchau (and links to pdfs there).

-For some of the excellent work going on within China on Chinese music and ritual, see
+For some of the excellent work going on within the PRC on Chinese music and ritual, see

 http://yunglie8.wixsite.com/chime

-is currently in abeyance, and much in need of updating, but all issues of the CHIME journal are available there—I reflected here on the changing scene.
+—all issues of the CHIME journal are available there (I reflected here on the changing scene).

 For the oral and performing arts, see also the CHINOPERL website, introduced here.